 - Don't make users dig too deep - wireframe your site so that pages are arranged like a pyramid.
 We’d advise going no more than 3 layers deep.

-Check out Apple’s main navigation below - they offer the absolute dream when it comes to Customer Experience!
+Check out Apple’s clear and concise main navigation below - they offer the absolute dream when it comes to Customer Experience!